Khalwa, Madhya Pradesh: Description

 Khalwa is a tehsil headquarters and a Development Block, it includes about 86 gram panchayats.
 A police station is also located in the town and several bank services are available.

 Pin Code

 Khalwa Pin Code is 450117.
 Pin Code is also known as Zip Code or Postal Code.

-Transportation
+Transport

 Khalwa is 50 km away from District Headquarter and well connected with roads and bus services available here.

 Nearby cities

 Barwaha, Bhikangaon, Mundi, Nepanagar, Burhanpur, Khandwa, Harsud, Pandhana, Punasa.